sohambuilds/interview_eval/README.md

    - Verify that you have sufficient API credits in your Groq account

 4. Scoring discrepancies:
-   - Review the LLM evaluation output for insights into the scoring process
+   - Review the ROUGE scores and LLM evaluation output for insights into the scoring process
+   - Check the console for any warnings about score calculations
    - Adjust the scoring weights in `intervieweval.py` if necessary

 5. General issues:
    - Check the console for any error messages or warnings
-   - Verify that all dependencies are correctly installed
+   - Verify that all dependencies are correctly installed and up to date
    - Ensure you're using a compatible Python version

 ## Contributing